dlatk/dlatk/doc/source/tutorials/tut_dla.rst

 Generate Lexicon (topic) Features
 ---------------------------------
 This step **uses the 1gram feature table** that was used in step 1a in addition to some topic definitions.
 It calculates a value that characterizes how strongly each topic was present in the text of a given group.
 Sometimes this is as simple as aggregating counts.
 Sometimes there is a weighting factor involved.
 We will use a weighted, data driven lexicon like our 2000 Facebook topics (topics are distributed with this release).
 These topics were created from Facebook data using Latent Dirichlet allocation (LDA). `Go here <https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation>`_ for more info on LDA.
 Also see our :doc:`tut_lda`.
-The Facebook topic table in permaLexicon looks like
+The Facebook topic table in dlatk_lexicon looks like

 .. code-block:: mysql

-	mysql> select * from permaLexicon.met_a30_2000_cp limit 10;
+	mysql> select * from dlatk_lexicon.met_a30_2000_cp limit 10;
 	+----+---------+----------+--------------------+
 	| id | term    | category | weight             |
 	+----+---------+----------+--------------------+